fsek/App2/README.md

 1. Start the backend while running on the most up to date app backend branch (https://github.com/fsek/WebWebWeb/pull/220) at the time of writing.
 1. Run `bash script.sh`, which will take care of most work for you.
 1. Run `flutter run` or run the app via the VSCode standard runner.
+(If it tells you errors exist, try selecting "run anyway")

 Old outdated instructions: